 I also love the farm pizza for lunch.
 It is topped with diced tomato, eggplant, mozzarella, basil, and macadamia nut pesto.

-You can also pick up fresh produce to take for a snack on the beach, and specialty products that make great gifts to take home.
+You can pick up fresh produce to enjoy as a snack on the beach.
+Their specialty products also make great gifts to take home.

-Scratch Kitchen has two locations in Honolulu, we prefer the one that is closer into town on Auahi Street.
+Scratch Kitchen has two locations in Honolulu.
+We prefer the one that is closer to town on Auahi Street.

 They are open for brunch and dinner.
 However, they are known for their brunch dishes, especially their famous Milk & Cereal Pancakes.

-This tall stack of pancakes comes topped with fruity pebbles and fresh fruit, and drizzled with a housemade milk syrup.
+This tall stack of pancakes comes topped with fruity pebbles, fresh fruit, and is drizzled with a housemade milk syrup.

 If you’re craving something savory, you can’t go wrong with the Braised Pork Belly Benny.

-It comes with an open-faced English muffin topped with house braised pork belly, poached eggs, tomato, avocado spread, cabbage, and smothered with hollandaise sauce.
+It comes with an open-faced English muffin topped with house-braised pork belly, poached eggs, tomato, avocado spread, cabbage, and is smothered with hollandaise sauce.

-Their menu takes a fresh and unique twist on traditional dishes, such as their Deep-Fried Deviled Eggs.
+Their menu takes a fresh, unique twist on traditional dishes, such as their Deep-Fried Deviled Eggs.

 You have to order the Ahi Katsu-style fish.
 They will ask if you want it medium or well, but ask if you can get it medium rare.